 Most of us attend an interview only on rare occasions, but we run with the expectation we will somehow do a good job.
 This is not the approach that will bring you success.
 Instead, please pull up a chair, work through the list of competencies/likely questions and practice them out loud.

 How do you sound?
 Do your answers explain your thoughts and achievements clearly?
 Does your answer adequately explain your level of skill in the required competency?
 Keep practising and rephrasing your answers until you get them to spot on.

 Preparing for interviews is hard work, but the good news is, that once you get your dream job, you will not have to attend interviews for some time to come!
 By following these basic steps, your interview can be a breeze.
 It'll allow you to be confident and impress your employer, so you have that chance to start your dream career.

 All that’s left to say is Good luck and happy job hunting!

 As our career counselling blog has shown, there is often a fine line between success and failure in the world of interviews.
 Something that serves to make you employable is your skillset, and thanks to

-CPD-accredited video-based online training from OCA, adding to yours, has never been more accessible.
+CPD-endorsed video-based online training from OCA, adding to yours, has never been more accessible.

 What makes us different?
 Well, our training offers a stimulating and enjoyable learning experience - something you can get some insight into by looking at our Student Study Demo.
-Our students get to feel supported, too, as each of our courses comes with 1-to-1 mentor support, 7 days a week.
+Our students get to feel supported, too, as each of our courses comes with 1-to-1 mentor support, seven days a week.

 To learn more about this or to see our complete library of courses that covers 20+ industries, visit us today at www.onlinecoursesaustralia.edu.au.
 Alternatively, if you have questions you’d like to answer, just call us on 1300 611 404 or email us at [email protected], and we’ll be happy to help.